aoles/RBioFormats/README.md

 ## Documentation

-To get started with using *RBioFormats* have a look at the [package vignette](https://rawgit.com/aoles/RBioFormats/master/vignettes/RBioFormats.html) .
+To get started with using *RBioFormats* have a look at the package vignette.

 ### FAQ